-But where most companies fail is to get execution done against those company objectives.
+But where most companies fail is, to get execution done against those company objectives.
 Execution fails or moves slow in most companies because they don’t have a recipe (a.k.a process) in place to

-Few examples of these execution plans are:
+Few examples of the outcome and effort are:

-The main reason why those plans die:
+The main reason why those strategic bets & plans die: